Gabe-N-Olivas/Salt-Bot-v2/README.md

 After that you may also want to customize it a little.
 Some ways you can do this is by replacing images in the ```./Frontend/RandMeme``` folder with your own fun images and fill in ./Frontend/txt/pasta with your own funny messages (so long as they're under 4000 characters).

+Another thing you may want to do is change the default dev password (root) using the the makehash.py file.

 ## Roadmap

 Right now I'm the only one who's running this project and between school, and work I may not have a ton of time to work on this project.
 That being said here's what I plan for the future of this bot in order of priority: